Helperbird/website/src/pages/help/features/how-to-use-a-reading-guide-on-any-website.md

 ---
 new: false
-footer: true
-header: true
 updated: false
 layout: templates/new/help/post-new.html
-title: How to use a Reading guide ruler on any website
+title: How to Use the Reading Guide on Websites
 description:
-  Learn how to use Helperbird’s Reading Guide to keep your eyes on track while reading online.
-This guide shows you how to turn it on, customize its size, and even change its color to suit your reading style.
+  Learn how to use Helperbird's Reading Guide to keep your eyes on track while reading by following your cursor with a solid guide bar.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, reading guide, reading ruler, cursor guide

-youtubeId: vwT8SAJfU3E
-cardTitle: Reading Guide
-featureDescription:
-  Learn how to use Helperbird’s Reading Guide to keep your eyes on track while reading online.
-This guide shows you how to turn it on, customize its size, and even change its color to suit your reading style.
-date: 2022-03-02
+url: help/how-to-use-a-reading-guide-on-any-website/
+permalink: help/how-to-use-a-reading-guide-on-any-website/
+name: Helperbird Staff
 headerTags:
   [
-    {
-      tag: 'how-to-use-the-reading-guide-feature-in-helperbird',
-      title: 'How to Use the Reading Guide Feature in Helperbird' },
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
-    { tag: 'open-helperbird', title: 'Open Helperbird' }, { tag: 'find-the-reading-guide-option', title: 'Find the Reading Guide Option' }, { tag: 'turn-on-the-reading-guide', title: 'Turn On the Reading Guide' }, { tag: 'start-reading', title: 'Start Reading' }, { tag: 'customizing-the-reading-guide', title: 'Customizing the Reading Guide' }, { tag: 'adjusting-the-height-of-the-guide', title: 'Adjusting the Height of the Guide' }, { tag: 'adjusting-the-width-of-the-guide', title: 'Adjusting the Width of the Guide' }, { tag: 'changing-the-color-of-the-guide', title: 'Changing the Color of the Guide' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'step-2-go-to-dyslexia-tools', title: 'Step 2: Go to Dyslexia Tools' },
+    { tag: 'step-3-customize-reading-guide', title: 'Step 3: Customize Reading Guide' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
-url: help/how-to-use-a-reading-guide-on-any-website/
-permalink: help/how-to-use-a-reading-guide-on-any-website/
+img: assets/images2/uploads/add-a-heading.png
+date: 2022-03-02
+youtubeId: vwT8SAJfU3E
+cardTitle: Reading Guide
+featureDescription:
+  Learn how to use Helperbird's Reading Guide to keep your eyes on track while reading by following your cursor with a solid guide bar.
+footer: true
+header: true
 ---

-The Reading Guide feature in Helperbird helps you focus on the text you're reading by adding a solid bar that follows your cursor.
+The Reading Guide adds a solid bar that follows your cursor, helping you stay focused on the line you're reading without losing your place.

-This can be especially helpful for users with dyslexia or anyone who wants to improve their reading focus online.

 ---

-## How to Use the Reading Guide Feature in Helperbird

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird icon in your browser’s toolbar to open the menu.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Find the Reading Guide Option

-Use the search bar at the top of the menu to quickly find the 'Reading Guide' option.

-### 3. Turn On the Reading Guide

-Toggle the switch next to 'Reading Guide' to turn it on.

-### 4. Start Reading

-A solid bar will appear on your screen, following your cursor to help guide your eyes through the text.

 ---

-## Customizing the Reading Guide

-### Adjusting the Height of the Guide

-1. Make sure the Reading Guide is turned on.
-2. Click the 'Settings' button in the Reading Guide section.
-3. Find the 'Height' slider in the settings panel.
-4. Drag the slider to adjust the height of the guide bar to your preference.

-### Adjusting the Width of the Guide

-1. With the Reading Guide active, open the 'Settings' panel.
-2. Look for the 'Width' slider.
-3. Adjust the slider to set how wide you want the guide bar to extend across your screen.

-### Changing the Color of the Guide

-1. Ensure the Reading Guide feature is turned on and open the settings.
-2. Scroll to the 'Color' section.
-3. Choose your preferred color by clicking on one of the color circles to change the guide bar's color.
+## Step 2: Go to Dyslexia Tools

+In the list of tools, find **Dyslexia Tools** and click the open icon next to it.
+Then toggle **Reading Guide** **on**.

 ---

+## Step 3: Customize Reading Guide

+In the Dyslexia Tools panel, click the **Settings** tab to customize your reading guide:
+- **Height**: Adjust how tall the guide bar appears
+- **Width**: Control how wide the guide extends across the screen
+- **Color**: Choose a color that contrasts well with the page
+- **Brightness**: Make the guide more or less transparent
+- **Follow Cursor**: Toggle on to make the guide follow your mouse, or off for a fixed position
+- **Position**: Set where the guide appears when Follow Cursor is off

+**Tip:** Try using a bright, contrasting color with Follow Cursor enabled—the guide will move with your mouse and act as a handy reading tracker.

+---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-If you run into any issues or have questions, just reach out to our friendly [Helperbird support team](/support), and we’ll help you out in no time.
+If you run into issues or want to learn more about Helperbird's reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make reading easier.